pk0911/PG-Life-Website/README.md

 ## Technologies used

-Application of both frontend and backend technologies like HTML, Bootstrap, JavaScript, MySQL, PHP and React to implement the structure and functionality of the website..
+Application of both frontend and backend technologies like HTML, Bootstrap, JavaScript, MySQL, PHP and React to implement the structure and functionality of the website.